-- A. Connecting the coupler to the hydrant pit valve adapter; - B. Applying air pressure to the unit by actuation of the system deadman control to open the pressure control valve: - C. Flowing fuel through the open coupler and valve for the required period; - D. Closing the pressure control valve by releasing the deadman control and - E. Disconnecting the coupler from the hydrant adapter.
+A. Connecting the coupler to the hydrant pit valve adapter;

+B. Applying fuel reference pressure to the unit by actuation of the system deadman control to open the pressure control valve;

+C. Flowing fuel through the open coupler and valve for the required period;

+D. Closing the pressure control valve by releasing the deadman control and

+E. Disconnecting the coupler from the hydrant adapter.